 To become an RN, one will probably already have a degree such as a BSN or ABSN, but gaining post-graduate qualifications will help a nurse advance their career further.
 Popular choices include a Master of Science in Nursing (MSN) and a Doctor of Nursing Practice (DNP).
 These courses are widely available at universities across the country.
 However, attending university in person is not always practical.
 It can be hard to fit in around existing work, and for financial reasons, it may not be possible to take time away from work to attend college.

-Fortunately, one can study through high-quality onli, allowinglivered by some of the world’s best universitiesing, allow nurses to learn without compromising their existing work and social commitments.
+Fortunately, one can study only in high-quality programs provided by some of the world’s best universities, allowing nurses to learn without compromising their work and social commitments.
 A good place to start looking for an online MSN course is at Cleveland State University, which has several pathways to allow students to tailor an MSN to their career path.
 Among the jobs for MSN graduates from Cleveland State University are nurse educators, forensic nurses, and nurses who work in specialized populations such as those with disabilities, psychological trauma, and substance abuse.

-Other options for further qualifications nurses can take are nursing specializations such as pediatric or adult critical care, cardiac surgery, or gastroenterology.
-If an area of nursing is of particular interest, it is worth investigating what accreditation is needed and what courses will cover this area.
+Other options for further qualifications for nurses are nursing specializations such as pediatric or adult critical care, cardiac surgery, or gastroenterology.
+If an area of nursing is of particular interest, it is worth investigating what accreditation is needed and what courses will cover it.

 Whether choosing an MSN, DNP, or some other specialist qualification, ensure a reputable organization will deliver it and will lead to recognized, accredited qualifications.
 Gaining these qualifications will prove a nurse’s commitment to prospective employers and highlight the expertise they have achieved.